Skip to content

 'tokens': tokens,

-'efficiency': efficiency,
+'efficiency': efficiency

 })

-# Sort by efficiency (relevance per token)
+# Sort by efficiency and select within budget

 chunk_analysis.sort(key=lambda x: x['efficiency'], reverse=True)